hassio-addons/addon-zwave2mqtt/README.md

 - This add-on is currently unable to support Hass.io Ingress.
 This is due to technical limitations of the zwave2mqtt control panel web interface.
+- If the OpenZwave device database doesn't seem to be loaded.
+Device names and options are missing: Go to Settings -> Zwave -> Config Path and set it to `/etc/openzwave`.

 ## Changelog & Releases